gutierya/gutierya/README.md

 #### Welcome!
 #####

 I enjoy writing clean, modular and accessible code - for fun as well as freelance.
-I'm not only a Software developer but also a current Computer Science student at AU, graduating end of 2021.
+I'm not only a Software developer but also a current Computer Science student at AU.
 My other passions when not coding are photography, design and investing.

 I am excited by learning new things and am always interested in collaborating with others on projects.